lattiric/Spacial_DJ_Handtracking_Sound_and_Code_Final_Project/README.md

 # Spatial DJ Project

+This project is meant to implement handpose tracking software taken from MediaPipe and use it to control and create music in the context of a Max-8 Spatial Programming project environment.

 This example demonstrates both the handtracking and gesture recognition displayed within the jweb-hands-gesture-recognizer taken from MediaPipe.
 Note this is taken from the github repository of the orignal prject:

 ![Max example patcher](./jweb-hands-gesture-recognizer.gif)